-We had to cancel our hiking plans due to weather, so our excursion to Monticello was on a last minute thing.
+We had to cancel our hiking plans due to the weather, so our excursion to Monticello was a last-minute thing.
 I didn’t have time to do my usual (obsessive) research, so I didn’t know exactly what we were getting into.

 Here are the things I wish I had known before we arrived at Monticello!

 It’s a Little Pricey